microsoft/DepthGauger/README.md

 If you're using Windows, remember to escape your slashes in `depthgauger_keystore_path`.

-Add a compiled ONNX Runtime AAR file called `onnxruntime-debug.aar` to the `onnxruntime-debug` directory.
+Add a compiled ONNX Runtime AAR file called `onnxruntime-release.aar` to the `onnxruntime-release` directory.

 ### Choose a framework to test